 23. Client agrees to pay all and any debt collection costs in relation to recovering payment for outstanding monies owed.

-24. In the event of cancellation of event, or individual elements of the booking, client is liable to pay; the full-amount if cancelled up to two weeks prior to date of event or a minimum 50% of total fee if cancelled after signing contract, but more than two weeks prior to event.
+24. In the event of cancellation of event, or individual elements of the booking, client is liable to pay; the full-amount if cancelled up to two weeks prior to date of event or a minimum 50% of total fee if cancelled after entering into an agreement (either signing a contract or making a payment relating to the contract), but more than two weeks prior to event.

 25. Where cancellation occurs with more than two week’s notice, but where Service Provider can show financial outlays greater than 50% associated with the event, Client agrees to compensate Service Provider fully for any such outlays.